DevOtts/scrum-story-gpt/README.md

 ## Examples of a good description

-**What is a good pattern to use: Explain WHAT you want,WHICH steps and Acceptence Criterias, WHY you need this story, HOW you will test it and WHAT is the definition of done.**
+**What is a good pattern to use: Explain WHAT you want, WHICH steps and Acceptance criteria, WHY you need this story, HOW you will test it and WHAT is the definition of done.**

 ---------
 *Simple example used in the example above*

-"Create a story where the goal is to make me a more relaxed person"
+> "Create a story where the goal is to make me a more relaxed person"

 ---------

-*The more details you give, the better the AI will understand and have more data to create a much better story* We need to change the world so we can save the planet.
-To do that we need to stop wars and create more innovative ways of new plants.
+*The more details you give, the better the AI will understand and have more data to create a much better story*

+> We need to change the world so we can save the planet.
+To do that we need to stop wars and create more innovative ways
+> of new plants.
-When we are able to have quality life for all, we accomplish our goal
+> When we are able to have a quality life for all, we accomplish our goal

 -------

 *This is an example that we consider the best pattern to use.
-The description bellow gave enough data so the IA can create really good content for each section of the Scrum Template*
+The description below gave enough data so the IA can create really good content for each section of the Scrum Template*

-We use Elastic Search to search by products at MyCompany inside MyEcommerce ecommerce.
+> "We use Elastic Search to search by products at MyCompany inside MyEcommerce ecommerce.
-We need to create a method specifically to filter by Super Deals.
-When the user click on filter by Super Deals, the API should filter and only bring products that is inside the Super Deals promotions.
+> We need to create a method specifically to filter by Super Deals.
+When the user clicks on the filter by Super Deals, the API
+> should filter and only bring products inside the Super Deals promotions.
-Technically we need to overcome the 10k items per search limitation that Elastic Search have.
-This can be done by using the aggregation as a hack to overcome this problem.
+> Technically we need to overcome Elastic Search's 10k items per search limitation.
+This can be done by using
+> the aggregation as a hack to overcome this problem.
+>

-The DoD of this story is to be able to see only Super Deals products when we filter by it.
+> The DoD of this story is to be able to see only Super Deals products when we filter by it.
+>

-Why we need this is because nowadays the user can't filter by Super Deals promotions.
+> We need this because the user can't filter by Super Deals promotions."

 ## Prompt